shilpagopi/ML/Recap/Decision Trees.md

 Calculate variance for each split as the weighted average of each node variance.
 <img src="https://miro.medium.com/max/300/0*cTpeBgM-byR-rWx_.png" width="250" height="75">

+### 5. Reduction in MSE (for regression)
+Calculate MSE for each split as the weighted average of each node MSE.

 ### Prediction from a single impure leaf node
 * Majority Voting/Probability-Based Prediction:
 * Confidence-Based Prediction:if probability(class) in leaf node is below a confidence threshold, assign a default class.